udi741/DHT-STM32/README.md

 1. Clone the repository or download the ZIP file.
 2. Add the library files (`dht-stm32.c` and `dht-stm32.h`) to your project and include the `dht-stm32.h` header in your source code to utilize the library functions.
+3. Configure the GPIO pin connected to the DHT sensor as an EXTI line triggered by both falling and rising edges.
+4. Configure a Timer which will be used for timing purposes during communication.
-3. If you're not using STM32CubeMX for project setup, make sure to manually include the necessary STM32 header files (`stm32fxxxx.h`) and related HAL libraries in your project.
+5. If you're not using STM32CubeMX for project setup, make sure to manually include the necessary STM32 header files (`stm32fxxxx.h`) and related HAL libraries in your project.
 These files provide the essential definitions and configurations for your STM32 microcontroller.
-4. Configure your GPIO pins and timer in your project.
-5. Initialize the DHT sensor using `DHTinit()` function, providing the required GPIO and Timer instances.
+6. Initialize the DHT sensor using `DHTinit()` function, providing the required GPIO and Timer instances.

 ## Usage